Token-Based Audio Inpainting via Discrete Diffusion: Experiments

 \subsection{Experimental setup}

-We trained our model on the \textit{MusicNet} dataset~\cite{dataset}, which provides a predefined split of training and test sets.
-The training set comprises 330 freely-licensed classical music recordings.
+\paragraph{Dataset.} We evaluated our model on two benchmark datasets: \textit{MusicNet}~\citep{dataset} and \textit{MAESTRO}~\citep{MAESTRO}.
+MusicNet contains 330 classical music recordings with aligned instrument and note annotations.
+MAESTRO includes over 200 hours of aligned piano performances.
+We used the predefined train/test splits and trained on each dataset independently.

-During training, raw audio signals are first tokenized and truncated to a fixed length of 1024 tokens (approximately 13.6 seconds).
-A random timestep is selected, and noise (in the form of token masking) is applied to the corresponding segment.
-The DDM is then trained to reconstruct the original token sequence from this corrupted input.
-Through reverse diffusion steps, the model gradually denoises the token sequence, effectively learning to recover clean representations from noisy ones in token space, illustrated in Figure~\ref{fig:training}.
+\paragraph{Training.} During training, raw audio signals are first tokenized and truncated to a fixed length of 300 tokens (approximately 4 seconds).
+A random timestep is selected, and noise (in the form of token masking) is applied corresponding to the span-based masking corruption.
+The DDM is then trained to predict the concrete scores from this corrupted input.
+Through reverse diffusion steps, the model gradually denoises the token sequence, effectively learning to recover clean representations from noisy ones in token space, illustrated in Figure~\ref{fig:system_overview}.

-Training was conducted using the AdamW optimizer with a learning rate of $10^{-6}$.
-We used a batch size of 128, with each sample containing 1024 tokens.
-The model was trained for approximately 400{,}000 steps over the course of two days on a single NVIDIA A6000 GPU.
+Training employed the AdamW optimizer (learning rate of $10^{-6}$), batch size 128, and 300 token samples.
+On MusicNet, the base model with DWDSE loss was trained for 400k steps (two days) on a single NVIDIA A6000 GPU, while other methods were trained for 100k steps.
+On MAESTRO, training ran for 150k steps (24h) under the same setup.
+Full hyperparameters are reported in the supplementary, following ablation results (see Section~\ref{sec:ablation}).

+\paragraph{Evaluation.} We evaluate the effectiveness of our proposed audio inpainting method, we followed the experimental protocol of~\citep{moliner2023diffusion} and selected 60 previously unseen music segments from the \textit{MusicNet} test set~\citep{dataset}, each with a duration of 4.17 seconds.
+For each segment, we introduced four synthetic gaps at fixed, evenly spaced locations.
+The gap durations varied across experiments, ranging from 150~ms to 300~ms. Since \MethodName\ is stochastic, we generated 10 samples for each segment and reported the averaged score as the final result.

+For the \textit{MAESTRO} dataset~\citep{MAESTRO}, we followed \citep{aironi2023time}'s experimental set-up, taking 6 seconds segments from the predefined test set and introducing single gaps in the middle.

+These corrupted inputs were then processed using our method \MethodName (see Section~\ref{subsec:inference}), which reconstructed the missing audio to produce complete, inpainted waveforms.
+We evaluated the reconstructed samples against the corresponding ground truths using the objective metrics described in Section~\ref{subsec:metrics}.

+For subjective evaluation, we introduce MOS subjective listening test, giving the same audio segments for different methods and asking people to rate the quality of audio without prior information on the method, gap or file name.
+We perform this on the \textit{MAESTRO} dataset.
+(The full setup is in the Supplementary Materials).

+\paragraph{Inference Pipeline.} At inference, the masked waveform is tokenized with the pretrained \textit{WavTokenizer} encoder.
+The trained DDM then performs reverse diffusion to predict missing tokens conditioned on context.
+The token sequence is decoded back to waveform, and only the inpainted segment replaces the original gap, avoiding unnecessary re-encoding of intact regions.
+A short 10~ms crossfade is applied at boundaries to ensure smooth transitions.
+An overview is shown in Figure~\ref{fig:system_overview}.